glaubermagal/base62_url_shortener/README.md

 # Blue Coding Challenge Documentation

 Welcome to the Blue Coding Challenge documentation!
-This URL shortener is built using Python, Django, and PostgreSQL, with an additional Celery worker for fetching the title of input URLs and storing it in the database.
+This URL shortener is built using Python, Django, and PostgreSQL, with an additional Celery worker for fetching the title of the page from the input URLs and storing them in the database.

 ## Table of Contents